 In this post, we’ll take a look at some of the most exciting beach activities to do with your family.
 Next time you hit the beach, you can be assured you won’t hear the dreaded cry of “I’m bored!”
 Let’s take a look.

-One of the most family-friendly water sports out there, stand up BOTE inflatable paddle board is challenging yet fun, exciting yet laid back.
+One of the most family-friendly water sports out there, stand up BOTE inflatable paddle board is challenging yet fun, exciting yet laid back, says Boteboard.

 There’s never a bad time to begin SUP, but the younger you start, the faster you’re likely to pick it up.

-If you’re new to SUP, it can be a bit overwhelming getting equipment.
+If you’re new to SUP, getting equipment can be a bit overwhelming.